leafsphp/docs/src/docs/routing/README.md

 Router::run();
 ```

-## Using a different router
+## Using a different router in Leaf

-Although Leaf provides you with a default router, you are free to import and use any router you want.
+Although Leaf integrates leaf router directly, you are free to import and use any router you want.

 1. Install whatever you want